picktaotao/MRVS/README.md

 ## Overview

-This repository contains the implementation of Zero-Shot Learning with Visual-Semantic Mutual Reinforcement for Image Recognition
+This repository contains the implementation of Zero-Shot Learning with Visual-Semantic Mutual Reinforcement for Image Recognition.

 In this work, we develop the mutual reinforcement of visuals and semantics, which focuses more on the inconsistent transferable representations to achieve the complementation of two modals.

 ![framework](images/framework.jpg)

 ## Prerequisites